News on field service management and optimization

 • It can only be split if specific provisions allow it (collective agreement, company agreement, etc.).

-• The employee must be able to truly rest during this period (no break during a customer call or while traveling between two sites).
+• The employee must be able to truly rest during this period (no break during a client call or while traveling between sites).

 💡 Good to know: A bathroom break or a call from school?
 These are “micro-breaks” often tolerated, but not recognized as legal break time.